wubeshetA/ML/school-assignments/transfer_learning/README.md

 ## Findings

 ### Strengths
-- **Transfer Learning**: Leveraging pretrained models significantly reduces training time and computational resources while maintaining high accuracy.
+- **Transfer Learning**: Leveraging pre-trained models significantly reduces training time and computational resources while maintaining high accuracy.
 - **Data Augmentation**: Applying data augmentation techniques improves model generalization by preventing overfitting.

 ### Limitations
-- **Fixed Feature Extraction**: Freezing layers of pretrained models might not capture specific features relevant to the new dataset.
+- **Fixed Feature Extraction**: Freezing layers of pre-trained models might not capture specific features relevant to the new dataset.
 - **Limited Dataset**: The performance might be constrained by the size and diversity of the dataset.

 ## Experiment Results